 “The effect of red meat is surprisingly weak, far weaker than the effects of tobacco,” Johnson said.

 In the UK, people have a 5% risk of being diagnosed with colon or bowel cancer during their lifetimes.
 Assuming they ate 50 grams of bacon each and every day of their lives, a back-of-the-envelope estimate suggests that their lifetime risk of these cancers would rise to 6%.
 That’s an increase, to be sure.
 But it’s going a little too far to suggest that Porky the Pig is going to kill us all.

 That said, cancer risk is just one of several good reasons to reduce consumption of red meat.
 There are other ways that that a steady diet of cheeseburgers and spare ribs can be dangerous to your health and to the planet.

-Transitioning to a more plant-based diet can also help feed the world without destroying the planet.
 Americans have been advised for decades to wean themselves off red meat.
 It’s high in saturated fats, which have been linked to heart disease and high cholesterol in a variety of studies, including a 2012 study published in JAMA Internal Medicine.
 The same study also found that people who regularly ate even small amounts of red meat had a slightly increased risk of premature death.
 In the newest set of recommendations to update US dietary guidelines, Americans were advised to eat less processed red meat in order to reduce the risk of heart disease as well as other illnesses such as diabetes and obesity.